 - School in a box” technologies

 - Other teaching and learning options as well as monitoring outcomes

 Q: What impact innovations are we seeing in education?

 A: Some of the existing impact investments that we’ve seen in education in South Africa include Prodigy Finance, which provides borderless postgraduate student loans to international students to attend a top school.

-The company has disbursed over US$190 million in loans to over 5,500 students from 115 countries.
+The company has disbursed over US$1 billion in loans to over 19,000 students from 150 countries.
 Investors include alumni, impact investors, and other entities that have a commitment to supporting students completing their postgraduate studies while still earning a financial return.

 At the other end of the spectrum, one of the exciting innovations actually came out of the UCT Student Seed Fund and has since been celebrated as one of South Africa’s leading social entreprises; ChemStart is a product of Nkazimulo Applied Sciences, a company founded by creator Bathabile Mpofu.

 It is packed with hands-on chemistry and applied science experiments that learners can use to enhance their understanding of the high school science syllabus.
 It gives students an opportunity to learn science when their school doesn’t have access to a science lab.

 In order to support innovators like Bathabile, we need more innovative finance such as venture philanthropy and revenue-based participations for early-stage entrepreneurs.

 We need investors that are willing to look at alternative credit scoring made a lot easier by tech innovations, and we need more blended finance where private and public sector team up to fund good outcomes.